Professional Sleep Apnea Treatment in Marietta

 - Excessive sleepiness throughout the day (called hypersomnia)

-We offer two unique, dentist prescribed solutions that can mitigate or even eliminate the symptoms associated with snoring and sleep apnea.
+We offer a unique, dentist-prescribed solution that can mitigate or even eliminate the symptoms associated with snoring and sleep apnea.
 In this treatment an intraoral appliance is used.
 At Shining Smiles, we’re finding that our patients who use these intraoral appliances are experiencing overwhelming success.

-In general, these appliances work by slightly repositioning the jaw to allow you to breathe easier, and disrupt normal snoring patterns.
-The devices are lightweight, flexible, and most patients wear them without any discomfort.
+In general, an intraoral appliance works by slightly repositioning the jaw to allow you to breathe easier, and to disrupt normal snoring patterns.
+These devices are lightweight, flexible, plus most patients can use them without any discomfort.

-We understand that receiving a device from a dentist to relieve your snoring or sleep apnea symptoms may be a little unconventional, but as more people are being made aware of this new alternative to CPAP, it’s growing rapidly in popularity.
+We understand that visiting a dentist to relieve snoring or sleep apnea symptoms may not be your first thought, but as more people are being made aware of this alternative to CPAP, it’s growing rapidly in popularity.